 3. Your Cost of Living

 Where you live can have a large impact on how much money you will need to have saved by retirement.
-There is a substantial difference between living in a big city like New York or San Francisco, where cost of living is high, than a smaller city with a lower cost of living.
+There is a substantial difference between living in a big city like New York or San Francisco, where the cost of living is high than a smaller city with a lower cost of living.

 This could be a huge factor in determining whether or not you need $1 million to retire.
 If you live in a high cost of living city it could be helpful to move somewhere with lower costs to make your investment dollars stretch a bit further.

 This can also be thought of as your personal cost of living or even your personal level of inflation.
 You determine how much you spend, so this is an area where you have some control.

 The rule of thumb from financial planners is that you will typically need to supplant around 75-80% of your current income in retirement.
 Again, having no debt can make a big difference in this calculation.

 And if you have been diligent about saving over the years, going back to 75-80% of your income shouldn’t be a problem since the amount you have been saving is factored into that number.
 So if you were saving 15% of your pay, you have already been living on 85% of your income.